How to get from Nice Airport to Cannes 2022

 You can pick up the express bus from platform 2 at the Terminal 2 bus station.
 This is located just outside doors A1 and A3, and is well sign-posted.
 If your flight arrives or departs from Terminal 1, take the tram to transfer between terminals.
 This is free within the airport.

-For tickets, you'll need to buy one before you board the bus.
-Tickets are available either online from Nice Airport Xpress or from the ticket office in Terminal 2.
-The latter is located inside the terminal on the ground floor, near gates A2 and A3.
+For tickets, these are not available on the bus so you need to either pre-book (recommended) or pick up one from the ticket office inside terminal 2.
+Buy online from Nice Airport Xpress.
+The airport ticket office is located inside the terminal on the ground floor, near gates A2 and A3.
 Prices are 22€ one-way, or 33€ return.

 Uber is operational in France and able to access Nice Côte d'Azur airport.
 Once you've arrived, use the Uber app to request your ride and follow the in-app instructions to meet your driver.
 You can also pre-book your Uber for peace of mind.